HCY-ASLEEP/NVIM-Config/README.md

     . /etc/bash.bashrc
 ```

 However, fcitx may still not work in QT programes of the container.
-I had met this problem in xfce4 host environment, anyone has solution can commit an issue, thanks.
+I had met this problem in xfce4 host environment, anyone has solutions can commit an issue, thanks.

 </br>